sinkaroid/pururin/README.md

 Pururin unofficial API wrapper
 The official pururin is not providing any API and uses javascript, scrape strategy is not really helps

+## Deprecated
+> It is not maintained anymore, pururin has been merged into [@sinkaroid/janda](https://github.com/sinkaroid/janda) / https://pypi.org/project/janda

 ## Features

 - Covers the most paths